-If you are using e-tax, you will only need to complete box (o) on worksheet 2; e-tax will do the remainder of the calculations for you.
+If you are using e-tax, you will only need to complete up to and including box (o) on worksheet 2; e-tax will do the remainder of the calculations for you.
+However, if you want to work out the amount of your foreign tax credit for yourself, complete the worksheet in full.